The “Safe Cracking” International Physics Tournament

 The international tournament will be held at the Davidson Institute of Science Education at the Weizmann Institute on April 9-10, 2019.

-Preliminary tournaments will be held this year in Israel, Canada, UK, Slovenia, and Panama.
+Preliminary tournaments will be held this year in Israel, Canada, UK and Slovenia.